Fondation Marcel Bleustein-Blanchet

 The Fondation Marcel Bleustein-Blanchet pour la vocation is a foundation in France that was founded in 1960, as La Fondation de la Vocation, by Marcel Bleustein-Blanchet (then president of Publicis).
 He had the idea to create the Foundation for Vocation, and could not doubt that it would become a veritable institution.

 The Foundation is a private organization recognized public utility, intended to encourage all vocations, helping young people who (for lack of material support) are hampered in their efforts to be accomplished in a chosen profession.

-The Foundation has over 1,200 winners, chosen over the years by a jury exceptionally, composed of major teachers, great scientists including Nobel medicine, professors at the Collège de France, professors in the Faculty of Medicine and members of the French Academy and the institute.
+The Foundation has over 1,200 winners, chosen over the years by an exceptional jury composed of major teachers, great scientists including Nobel medicine, professors at the Collège de France, professors in the Faculty of Medicine and members of the French Academy and the institute.

 The first phase of selection consists of specialised juries according to different fields of specialisation (18 fields, in total).

 Out of approximately 5,000 candidates each year, 20 scholars are awarded a Prize for Vocation.